Gerry Hutch: Early life

-Born in central Dublin, his criminal career began at the age of 10.
-At some point in the 1970s, Hutch joined the Bugsy Malone Gang of inner city youngsters (named for the Bugsy Malone film), which he later led, and whose crimes included "jump-overs" - jumping over bank counters, grabbing cash and running.
+Hutch was born in central Dublin on 11 April 1963.
+The son of Dublin dock worker Patrick Hutch and his wife Julia (died 1999), he was the sixth child of eight.
+He grew up in a council flat on Foley Street before moving to Liberty House on Railway Street.
+His criminal career began at the age of 10.
+At some point in the 1970s, Hutch joined the "Bugsy Malone" gang of inner city youngsters (named for the Bugsy Malone film), which he later led, and whose crimes included "jump-overs" - jumping over bank counters, grabbing cash and running.
+By the time he turned 18, he had over thirty convictions for joyriding, assault, burglary and theft among others, and had been imprisoned several times.